-Academic Honesty - Cheating
+Academic Honesty

 Teachers define for their students what constitutes plagiarizing, cheating, or misrepresentation of any kind on an assignment or assessment.
-Furthermore, the following are some examples of dishonest work and are considered cheating:
+Furthermore, when not explicitly permitted by the teacher, the following are examples of behaviors and/or actions which are not permissible:

-- 1. providing questions, answers, assignments, assessments, to other students - 2. taking copies/photos of assignments/assessments - 3. distributing copies/photos of assignments/assessments - 4. utilizing AI generated work - 5. cutting/pasting work from an internet source or another student's work - 6. using answer keys, teacher's manuals, and other unauthorized resources found on the internet - 7. paraphrasing from a source without offering citation - 8. using devices (phone, ipad, smartwatch, etc.) during an assessment.
+- 1. providing questions, answers, assignments, research papers, assessments, to other students - 2. taking copies/photos of assignments/assessments - 3. distributing copies/photos of assignments/assessments - 4. utilizing AI tools (ChatGPT, Grammerly, OpenAI, etc.).
+Please see statement on AI use below. - 5. cutting/pasting work from an internet source or another student's work - 6. using answer keys, teacher's manuals, and other unauthorized resources found on the internet - 7. paraphrasing from a source without offering citation - 8. using devices (phone, ipad, smartwatch, etc.) during an assessment.